 During my first year in Denver, I’ve had lots of amazing food I haven’t had a chance to write about yet.
 Now that the end of the year is here, it’s time to give props to some of those fabulous spots.

-First off is my list of the top five best brunch or breakfasts I’ve had in 2016.
+Here’s my list of the top best brunch or breakfasts in Denver right now:

 In a town where it’s a struggle to find a pharmacy open at 3 am, who would have guessed that there’d be a joint where you could reliably get delightful sugary pastry 24 hours a day, seven days a week?
 Thankfully, the Mile High outpost of Voodoo Doughnuts answers the call of all Denver-based donut emergencies 361 days a year (they are closed on Thanksgiving, Christmas, New Year’s Day, and the company party day in Feb) as long as you pay in cash (there is an ATM in the store).